Skip to main content

 Configure a Plug n Play project

-• Go to Developer Dashboard, create or select a Web3Auth project.
+• Go to Web3Auth Developer Dashboard, and create or open an existing Web3Auth project.

 Open your app's AndroidManifest.xml file and add the following deep link intent filter to your Main activity